ztachip/ztachip/Documentation/HardwareDesign.md

 - [cell.pcore](../HW/src/pcore/pcore.vhd): Implements the VLIW processor array.
 All tensor operator execution are performed by many ot these pcores.

 - [instr](../HW/src/pcore/instr.vhd): This is the master processor for all pcore's VLIW processor cores that are just simply ALUs running in locked step mode with each other.

+- [instr.instr_fetch](../HW/src/pcore/instr_fetch.vhd): This component performs thread scheduling of execution. pcore are multi-threaded processors with 16 hardware threads executing in a round-robin fashion.
+VLIW instructions are complex and require a very deep pipeline, hardware multi-threading is a commonly used technique to hide the impact of instruction latency.
+Performance of 1 VLIW instruction per clock per pcore can then be achieved.

 - [instr.rom](../HW/src/pcore/rom.vhd): Holding VLIW instruction code.
 All VLIW cores are sharing the same instruction code.
 Since VLIW processors are all running in lock-step, only 1 instruction is fetched for all the VLIW processors at every clock.